Tiny Legs Tim

 Tim De Graeve (28 November 1978 – 25 May 2022), known professionally as Tiny Legs Tim, was a Belgian blues guitarist and singer-songwriter.
-De Graeve also played the harmonica, was the inspirer of the Flemish blues and roots scene in the year 2010, and had his own record label called Sing My Title.
+De Graeve who also played the harmonica, was the inspirer of the Flemish blues and roots scene in the year 2010, and had his own record label called Sing My Title.

 Biography

-Tim, born and raised in Westouter, discovered the love for the blues music in the record collection of his father, particularly the acoustic album of Blind Lemon Jefferson.
+Tim, born and raised in Westouter, discovered the love of the blues music in the record collection of his father, particularly the acoustic album of Blind Lemon Jefferson.
 From the age of eight he took classical guitar lessons and soon began writing his own songs.
 At 17 he started his own blues band.

 Tim moved to Ghent to study biology at the university and lived there for the remainder of his life.
 For a while he worked as a teacher where playing music with his band The Heartfakers was just a hobby.
 During severe health problems in his twenties, Tim focused on learning to play his grandfather's slide guitar, delving into blues classics such as Delta blues and writing songs.
 At 29, he decided to pursue his dream of a music career after all.
 In 2009, he released his debut EP Please Dr. Please as Tiny Legs Tim & The Concrete Blues Band.
 The years after, his focus was on releasing solo work as a singer-songwriter.

 His stage name, Tiny Legs, was a reference to his small and lean appearance that was a result of his severe liver disease.
-The inspiration came from some of his blues heroes such as Blind Willie Johnson, Big Bill Broonzy and Sleepy John Estes who also bear three-part names that often describes a physical characteristic.
+The inspiration came from some of his blues heroes such as Blind Willie Johnson, Big Bill Broonzy and Sleepy John Estes who also bear three-part names that often describe a physical characteristic.
 He found it a funny name that was self-deprecating.
 It was a way of dealing with his "new" body.

 In Ghent, mainly in the borough Klein Turkije (English: Little Turkey), Tiny Legs Tim became the voice of a completely new blues generation, along with fellow blues musician Lightnin' Guy.
-In 2011, Guy started organizing electric blues jams, first in a small B&B places, then at the Volkshuis.
+In 2011, Guy started organizing electric blues jams, first in small B&B places, then at the Volkshuis.
 From 2014 to 2018, they co-organized the blues festival Boogieville in De Vooruit's Ballroom.